-To achieve long-term capital appreciation over five years or more and an income, through a diversified portfolio of UK companies.
+To achieve long-term capital appreciation over five years or more and an income, through a diversified portfolio o UK companies.

-The EdenTree Responsible and Sustainable UK Equity Fund aims to invest at least 80% in UK companies whose primary listing is in the UK by investing in a portfolio of companies which make a positive contribution to society and the environment through sustainable and socially responsible practices.
+The EdenTree UK Equity Fund aims to invest at least 80% in UK companies whose primary listing is in the UK.